 This form must be completed by you before the commencement of the council or council committee meeting at which the special disclosure is being made.
 The completed form must be tabled at the meeting.
 Everyone is entitled to inspect it.
 The special disclosure must be recorded in the minutes of the meeting.

-Schedule 3: Form of Special Disclosure of Pecuniary Interest Submitted Under Clause 4.37 in the matter of [insert name of environmental planning instrument]

-Special disclosure of pecuniary interests by [full name of councillor]
+Schedule 3: Form of Special Disclosure of Pecuniary Interest Submitted Under Clause 4.37 Code of Conduct Policy Page 37 of 39 Special disclosure of pecuniary interests by [full name of councillor]